lyvinhhung/Udacity-Data-Analyst-Nanodegree/p8 - Data Analyst Sample Interview/README.md

 ```
 > Follow up question: If you were given an identical box of chocolates and again eat four pieces in a row, what is the probability that exactly two contain coconut filling?

-Within first 4 pieces of box of chocolates, there're 14 combinations
+Within first 4 pieces of box of chocolates, there're 14 combinations, assuming each combinations have similar probability
 ```
 Example:
 Combination 1: Orange, Orange, Orange, Coconut